10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Net Revenue

-Our net revenue consists principally of seller marketplace services, advertisements, and, prior to the sale of Design Manager, software services.
+Our net revenue consists principally of seller marketplace services.
 Seller marketplace services primarily consist of marketplace transactions, subscriptions, and listing fees.
-Marketplace transaction fees are collected when sellers pay us commissions ranging from 5% to 50%, and processing fees of 3%, for successful purchase transactions, net of expected refunds.
+Marketplace transaction fees are collected when sellers pay us commissions ranging from 5% to 50% of GMV and processing fees, which are approximately 3% of the buyer’s total payment, net of expected refunds.
 If a seller accepts a return or refund of an on-platform purchase, the related commission and processing fees are refunded.
-Revenue from subscriptions consist of access to our online marketplace, allowing sellers, who are our customers, to execute successful purchase transactions with buyers.
-In January 2022, we launched new seller pricing tiers which allow new sellers to choose the plan that best fits their business and includes choices of a higher monthly subscription fee and lower commission rates, as well as a subscription-free tier with higher commission rates.
+Subscriptions provide access to our online marketplace, allowing sellers, who are our customers, to execute successful purchase transactions with buyers.
+We offer our sellers various subscription pricing tiers which allows them to choose the plan that best fits their business, with choices of a higher monthly subscription fee and lower commission rates or lower monthly subscription fee and higher commission rates.
+Additionally, some sellers have no monthly subscription fees and higher commission rates, however, we no longer offer this option to new sellers.
 Listing fee revenue is collected when sellers pay us for promoting certain products on their behalf and at their discretion through our online marketplace.
-Prior to the sale of Design Manager, software services revenue consisted of monthly and annual subscriptions allowing customers to access our Design Manager software, typically used by interior designers.
-Due to the sale of Design Manager on June 29, 2022, there was no net revenue related to software services after the sale and we
+Advertisements consist of impression-based ads displayed on our online marketplace on the seller’s behalf.

 Cost of Revenue